 We bring an honest, fresh perspective that may challenge the traditional way of doing things.
 We believe true progress is made through innovation and imagination, which is why we’re committed to bringing new ideas to traditional tables.

-Her background is in international aid and refugee issues where she has worked for, and consulted to, organisations such as UNHCR, UNICEF, World Vision, Oxfam, Refugee Council of Australia, Plan International, International Women's Development Agency, Humanitarian Advisory Group and Kokoda Track Foundation.
+A trained journalist, her background is in international aid and refugee issues where she has worked for, and consulted to, organisations such as UNHCR, UNICEF, World Vision, Oxfam, Refugee Council of Australia, Plan International, International Women's Development Agency, Humanitarian Advisory Group, and Kokoda Track Foundation.
 She has lived in Melbourne, Sydney, Brazil, and Colombia - and now bases herself in Indonesia, where she is reconnecting with her roots.

 Reach Jackie at firstname.lastname@example.org